Veritas International University: Doctrinal stance

 Veritas International University has an evangelical doctrinal statement that emphasizes "three legs" of biblical authority: inspiration, infallibility, and biblical inerrancy.
 In addition to its approach to biblical studies, Veritas maintains a focus on classical theology, apologetics, and Thomistic philosophy.

 Campus

-Veritas International University's main campus is in Santa Ana, California with a satellite teaching site in Albuquerque, New Mexico.
+Veritas International University's main campus is based in Albuquerque, New Mexico.
+The university has additionally begun more distance learning programs.